HishamKhdair/web-design-tute/README.md

 #### Web Design Tutorials
-Supplemantary resources for web design course at FedUni
+Supplementary resources for the web design course at FedUni

 ### Clone and pull updates
 ```bash